 Thankfully, even though my girlfriend has lingering symptoms 10 days in, both our cases are on the mild side of the scale.
 In comparison to millions who have been hospitalized and the nearly 600,000 in the US whom Covid has thus far killed, we are lucky!
 We don’t need a hospital.
 We won’t need funeral arrangements.
 But we most certainly could have.
 And this virus that is still in both our bodies, if transferred from us to other unwitting hosts, could produce drastically different symptoms and drastically different outcomes.
 My symptoms this morning are the same as I’d usually have in mid-April since I battle seasonal allergies.
 I’ve been able to keep up a walking regimen of a couple miles a day for most days.

 If I didn’t know I had Covid, and if I worked in an office, I would have been there.
 I’ve coughed maybe 30 times total during the week.
 In contrast, my girlfriend has had multiple coughing-fit episodes.
 She may rattle off 30 or more coughs per event.
 Thankfully, her breathing has remained steady and unimpeded (if you don’t count the times she can’t stop coughing for a minute or two).
 But her energy level is a 3 on a 10 point scale.
-Don’t get me wrong, 3 is good compared to a few days ago when she didn’t want to get out of bed at all.
+3 days ago, she didn’t want to get out of bed at all.
+So a 3 is improvement.
 As I write this, every few minutes, she coughs a few times to try to clear her throat and the top of her chest.

 Asymptomatic spread still a thing